Suspect in Brown University and MIT Shootings Found Dead After Intense Manhunt

 Related Article: UNLV Shooter Had List of Other Targets, Sent Envelopes to University Personnel Across U.S.

 Despite his lack of current affiliation with Brown University, Valente’s time at a Portuguese university overlapped with Loureiro’s in the nineties.
-Loureiro, a distinguished MIT faculty member, graduated from Instituto Superior Técnico in 2000, the same year Valente faced professional termination in Lisbon.
+Loureiro, a distinguished MIT faculty member, graduated from Instituto Superior Técnico (IST) in 2000, the same year Valente, who was working as a teaching assistant at IST, faced professional termination from the school.

 The timeline of Valente’s life presents gaps, notably between his 2003 formal withdrawal from Brown and his 2017 acquisition of legal permanent U.S. residence status.
 His last known home address was in Miami, and he appears to have no recorded criminal history in the U.S. until this week’s shootings.